nutti/Magic-UV/docs/tutorial.md

 * If **Overlapped** property is enabled, the overlapped part/face is enhanced
 * If **Flipped** property is enabled, the flipped part/face is enhanced
 * If you specify **Part** in **Mode** property, enhance only to the overlapped/flipped part.
 If you specify **Face**, enhance the overlapped/flipped face
+* **Same Polygon Threshold** property provides a way to set a threshold for judging the same polygons
+* If **Display View3D** is enabled, display overlapped/flipped faces on View3D as well as UV Editor

 #### Paint UV island